p-rivero/protochess/README.md

 - Fixed some bugs in the original engine and added more tests.

 - Faster move generation and more aggresive game tree pruning.

+- Multithreading support, using the Lazy SMP algorithm with a lockless transposition table.
+  (Use the `parallel` feature when compiling.
+For example: `cargo build --release --features parallel`)

+- Better WASM support, using web workers to run the engine (with or without multithreading) without blocking the UI.